indigo-dc/indigo-datacloud-releases/indigo1/second_update_of_indigo-1.md

 * More information about bug fixes and other developments can be found on our [JIRA release board](https://issues.infn.it/jira/browse/INDIAM/fixforversion/13811)

 #### Installation & Configuration
-* If the installation was done following the the instructions available in the [INDIGO-IAM Deployment and Administration Guide](https://indigo-dc.gitbooks.io/iam/content/doc/admin.html), please follow the following steps to upgrade:
+* If the installation was done following the the instructions available in the [INDIGO-IAM Deployment and Administration Guide](https://indigo-dc.gitbooks.io/iam/content/doc/admin.html), please follow the following steps to upgrade:<br>
      ``` docker pull indigodatacloud/iam-login-service ``` <br>
      ``` docker stop iam-login-service ``` <br>
      ``` docker rm iam-login-service ``` <br>